DevilsNerve/GenerateGettersSettersandDBfile/README.md

 ## How It Works

+1. **Place the generateGnSnDB.php file within your models folder:** Place the generateGnSnDB.php file within your models folder.
-1. **Database Connection:** First, the script connects to your MySQL database using PDO with the provided connection details.
+2. **Database Connection:** First, the script connects to your MySQL database using PDO with the provided connection details.
-2. **Table Analysis:** It retrieves the list of all tables in the database and iterates over them.
+3. **Table Analysis:** It retrieves the list of all tables in the database and iterates over them.
-3. **Class Generation:** For each table, it generates a PHP class file containing properties, a constructor, and getters and setters for each column in the table.
+4. **Class Generation:** For each table, it generates a PHP class file containing properties, a constructor, and getters and setters for each column in the table.
-4. **DB Class Generation:** Additionally, it generates a PHP DB class file intended for database interactions related to the specific table.
+5. **DB Class Generation:** Additionally, it generates a PHP DB class file intended for database interactions related to the specific table.
-5. **File Storage:** Both generated class files are saved in a specified directory, ready to be included in your project for immediate use.
+6. **File Storage:** Both generated class files are saved in a specified directory, ready to be included in your project for immediate use.
+7. **Script Execution** Simply execute the generateGnSnDB.php from your server to initiate the process.

 ## Setup